No Win No Fee solicitors

 Where we added value to our client as a serious injury specialist

-Serious Law's Richard Crabtree quickly established a rapport with the Defendant solicitors and notwithstanding early issues regarding our client's future placement, was able to facilitate an agreement to obtain additional funding to rent and adapt a property to allow a trial of independent living.
+Our team quickly established a rapport with the Defendant solicitors and notwithstanding early issues regarding our client's future placement, were able to facilitate an agreement to obtain additional funding to rent and adapt a property to allow a trial of independent living.

 As leaders in our field, we have excellent relationships with Defendant solicitors and Insurers, which enabled us to secure the assistance that our seriously injured client desperately needed.